Automatic requests

 - They tap a star (1–5).

-- After submission, they see a thank-you message.
+- They see a thank-you message.

 Dedupe